 Let’s take a closer look at home equity loans, the implications of using them, and explore other ways to pay down your debt.

-What is a home equity line of credit?
+What is a home equity loan?

+Defined simply, a home equity loan is a lump sum loan made to you that is secured by your home and paid in equal monthly payments.
 To determine how much your home has in equity, subtract the amount you’ve paid off on your mortgage from the value of the home.
 Depending on how long you’ve been making mortgage payments, you may have a considerable amount of equity built into your home.

-Although a home equity line of credit may be enough to cover your debts, that does not mean you should pursue a HELOC.
-In fact, using home equity to pay debt is often a slippery slope.
-When you take out a HELOC, you are essentially putting your house on the line.
+Although a home equity line of credit may be enough to cover your debts, that does not mean you should pursue a home equity loan for debt consolidation.
+In fact, using a home equity loan to pay off debt is often a slippery slope.
+When you take out this loan type, you are essentially putting your house on the line.

-Does a HELOC affect your credit score?
+Does a home equity loan to pay off debt affect your credit score?